lucasluqui/rising-mod/README.md

 muted: Your muted role ID.

-announcement_channel_id: Channel where new member announcements are sent.
+announcement_channel: Channel where bot's boot message is sent.

 chat_channel: Your server's main channel.